MichaelCurrin/twitterverse/docs/README.md

 # Twitterverse
-> Explore the Twitter conversations through users and their tweets and countries and their trending topics.
+> Explore the Twitter conversations, from tweets to trending topics

 Application to harvest data from the Twitter API (using Python `tweepy` package) and to make that data easy to navigate, search and make sense of.
 SQLite is used for storage, with `SQLObject` as the ORM.